 About the Jerry Baker Memorial Velodrome

-The Velodrome at Marymoor Park officially opened for racing as the Marymoor Velodrome in the spring of 1975.
+The Velodrome at Marymoor Park, (now known as the Jerry Baker Memorial Velodrome) officially opened for racing as the Marymoor Velodrome in the spring of 1975.
 Built with funds generated from the Forward Thrust park bonds, the bill for the first stage of construction came in at a bargain-basement price of $176,000.
 The original track lacked a railing, lights, judges stand, or even a paved parking lot.
 The railing was installed in 1976, followed by the landscaped parking lot the next year.
 The Velodrome’s lighting system came next, in 1979.
 Finally in 1990, the infield warm-up circle was added.

 National Championships have since returned in ’86, ’89, ’91, ’92, ’94, ’98, “02 and 2014.
 Each year nearly 18,000 people attended the five-day competition, breaking all existing National Championships attendance records.

 Beginning with opening night 1975, all racing programs at the Velodrome were organized by the Washington State Bicycling Association (WSBA), in cooperation with the King County Department of Parks and Recreation.
 In 1991, the WSBA was replaced by the Marymoor Velodrome Association (MVA), a non-profit, volunteer organization whose membership consists of local racers and enthusiasts.
 The MVA Mission: “Create an environment that inspires and strengthens the community’s passion for cycling, health and well-being.
 Sustainably operate a nationally recognized velodrome and recreation facility for the benefit of generations to come.”
 The MVA continues to operate the Velodrome, working on a budget befitting the volunteer organization that it is, but with a professional flair that makes first-time spectators wonder where the office staff resides.

 Young Cyclists watch velodrome athletes putting on a show